oasis-tcs/sarif-spec/EditorsReports/Editor's report 2018-11-28.md

     1. [Issue #278](https://github.com/oasis-tcs/sarif-spec/issues/278): "Should the sections be reordered?"

         This is an editorial issue raised by Jim.
 Michael and I discussed and we feel the current ordering approach reasonable as a whole (although we might decide to make small changes consistent with the current approach).

+    1. [Issue #283](https://github.com/oasis-tcs/sarif-spec/issues/283): "result.message SHALL be present constraint dropped from schema"

+        Both the spec and the schema are correct.
+The spec says that _either_ `message` must be present (if the log specifies its messages "inline"), _or_ `ruleMessageId` must be present (if the log just provides a resource identifier together that locates the message string), or both.

+        Now even if the log file specifies a message indirectly _via_ `ruleMessageId`, you still need `message` if the resource string has any replacement sequences `{n}` that need to be filled from `message.arguments`.
+But if the resource string has no replacement sequences, you don't need `message` at all.

 1. I made the following changes at editorial discretion: